Easy Layered Banana Pudding

 Make an Extra Bowl to Give Away

-Ingredients Needed for Banana Pudding
+Ingredients Needed for Creamy Banana Pudding

 Cream Cheese- One block of softened cream cheese is all you will need for this recipe.
 Make sure the cream cheese is very soft before trying to mix.